How Our RFID Chip Timing Systems Work

 - Higher anti-collision than LF (100 tags/second vs. <5 tags/second)

-- Can read through liquids (in contrast to UHF which reads primarily line of sight)
+- Can read through liquids, making it especially well-suited for triathlons and mud runs (in contrast to UHF which reads primarily line of sight)

 - Works in all weather conditions – including very low to very high temperatures; high moisture environments (antenna works when submerged or buried under snow and ice); and wide-range of problematic surface conditions (salt water soaked sand; granite, reinforced concrete, mud, etc.